SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 - Do I only check that the text exists on the page?  (*verify/assertTextPresent*)
 - Do I only check that the HTML element exists on the page?
 That is, the text, image, or other content is not to be checked, only the HTML tag is what is relevant. (*verify/assertElementPresent*)
-- Must I test both, the element and it's text content?  (*verify/assertText*)
+- Must I test both, the element and its text content?  (*verify/assertText*)

 There is no right answer.
 It depends on the requirements for your test.
 Which, of course, depend on the requirements for the application you're testing.